ahmedtkaya/ahmedtkaya/README.md

 ### Hi, I am Ahmed 💁🏻

 # 💫 About Me:
 👨🏻‍🎓Industrial Engineer<br>💻 Back-End developer<br><br><br>I am 25 years old.
 I have improved myself since when ı was start to learn programming.
-Nowadays, I have many information about the back-end and mobile development, which is show you I am a back-end developer.
-At the same time I write API's with NODE.JS for my own projects.
+Nowadays, I have many information about the back-end and full-stack development, which is show you I am a full-stack developer.
+At the same time I write API's with NODE.JS and .Net8 for my own projects.

 ## 🌐 Socials: